Pantalon rouge: Replacement

 With changes in battlefield technology and tactics comparable European armies had switched from colourful uniforms to more drab versions in the period leading up to the First World War.
 The British Army adopted a Khaki field service uniform, in place of the traditional infantryman's redcoat, just after the Second Boer War (1899–1902), Imperial Russia moved from "Tsar's green" to khaki-grey between 1908 and 1910, and in 1909 the German army replaced its traditional Prussian blue uniform with feldgrau, a grayish green color.
 The United States, Austro-Hungary, Italy and the Ottoman Empire all made similar moves between 1902 and 1910.
-However, these major powers, and many smaller armies, largely retained their historic brightly coloured uniforms for ceremonial, parade, and off-duty "walking out" dress until the outbreak of war in 1914.
+However for reasons of national pride and military morale these major powers, and many smaller armies, largely retained their historic brightly coloured uniforms for ceremonial, parade, and off-duty "walking out" dress until the outbreak of war in 1914.

 Suggestions that the French army adopt predominantly brown or grey uniforms were rejected in the decades preceding the war.

 After observing the actions of the 1912–13 Balkan Wars the French minister of war Adolphe Messimy, well-regarded as a humane and professional army officer, proposed replacing the pantalon rouge, red kepis and blue tunics with less conspicuous colours.
 Messimy's proposal was for a uniform of so-called tricolore fabric, woven from a mix of 60% blue wool, 30% red wool and 10% white wool.

 The proposal was fiercely opposed in the press which objected to the army wearing "muddy, inglorious" colours; the Écho de Paris stated that "to banish all that is colourful, all that gives the soldier his vivid aspect, is to go contrary both to French taste and military function".
 Former war minister Eugène Étienne also opposed the proposal, declaring "jamais! le pantalon rouge, c'est la France" ("never! the red trousers are France"), which became a catchphrase of the conservative movement in France.
 The outcry over the proposal almost cost Messimy his ministerial position.

 The infantryman's uniform, including the pantalon rouge, was especially visible in the yellow-cropped fields that were fought over in August and September 1914, contributing to the high French casualty rate.
 After the outbreak of war, red alizarin dye could no longer be obtained from Germany.
 As a result, in December 1914 the French Army adopted a variation on Messimy's 1913 proposal.
 The mix of blue and white wool was retained, but without the red component, producing a uniform in horizon blue.
 Whilst less conspicuous than the pre-war uniform it was not perfect: the colour showed up well on the blue-sensitive film used in aerial photography of the time.
 The Germans had carefully developed their feldgrau to be hard to detect by photography or the naked eye.
 The Armée d’Afrique initially adopted uniforms made from khaki cloth manufactured in Britain, but later changed to a lighter brown colour with a yellowish tinge known as "mustard" (moutarde).